SullyCode/BookingSystem/README.md

 Application Testing - TDD

-- TDD Read, Understand and Process the various features being implemented from the project requirements
+- TDD Read, Understand and Process the various features being implemented for the project
 - TDD Translated project requirements by writing unit tests
 - TDD Implement code that fulfils the requirements
 - Cleaning up code by refactoring (repeated process for further features/ requirements)